fakundo/react-router-transition-group/README.md

 ## Usage

 - Add `transition` property to `Switch` component
-- You also can override `transition` for each Route
+- You also can override `transition` for each `Route` component
 - `transition` is a Transition component from `react-transition-group`
+- To disable transitions between some routes, you can group them (`Route` components) by passing the same `transitionKey` property to each

 ```javascript
 import React from 'react'